-We would like to thank all the Sexual Violence Training Development Team who worked hard to create content and enhance this training to ensure these resources reflect the core principles in the Evaluating Sexualized Violence Training and Resources: A Toolkit for B.C.
-Post-Secondary Institutions.
+We would like to thank all the Sexual Violence Training Development Team who worked hard to create content and enhance this training to ensure these resources reflect the core principles in the SVM Evaluation Toolkit.

-We would like to thank all the BC post-secondary institutions, student associations, and community organizations who shared their training to be evaluated as part of Phase One for this Project.
-We would also like to thank DKS Consulting for their work on evaluating the SVM training in BC
+We would like to thank all the B.C. post-secondary institutions, student associations, and community organizations who shared their training to be evaluated as part of Phase One for this Project.
+We would also like to thank DKS Consulting for their work on evaluating the SVM training in BC.
+We would like to thank the Selkirk College Human Services students who provided feedback on a pilot test of this training.